DyogenIBENS/LibsDyogen/README.md

 ```
 make
 ```
-homolgyteams should now be plugged automatically to LibsDyogen.
+Homolgyteams should now be plugged automatically to LibsDyogen.
 If it is not plugged, update the PATH_HOMOLOGYTEAMS_BIN variable in ${PATH_LIBSDYOGEN}/utils/myGeneTeams.py.
 ```
 PATH_HOMOLOGYTEAMS_BIN = "<PATH_PARENT_ALL>/homologyteams-1.1/src/homologyteams"